joaopiccini/Distributor-Management-API/README.md

 npm run test
 ```

+### Next steps

+The next planned changes are:

+-   Validation of all parameters received by the API;
+-   Generate tests of all classes;

 ### Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.